Kairos: In science

 Step (3) is where a gap in previous research is indicated, thus creating the need for more information.
 The writer constructs a need, and an opening.
 Because kairos emphasizes change, it is an important aspect of science.
 Not all scientific research can be presented at the same time or in the same way, but creating an opening makes it possible to construct the right time.

-This can easily be related back to Hippocrates' statement that not every opening is an opportunity.
+This can easily be related back to Hippocrates's statement that not every opening is an opportunity.
 Yet, in science, the message can be adapted in such a way that chronos becomes kairos.